VR-25/acc/README.md

 - Major fixes and optimizations
 - On demand charging control files tester
 - Reset config with `acc -s r`.
-- Self-upgrade (enabled by default, virtually no impact on mobile data - acc zips weigh less than 60 kilobytes)
+- Self-upgrade (enabled by default, virtually no impact on mobile data - acc zips weigh just a few kilobytes)
 - Updated documentation -- added troubleshooting section and more.
 - Updated links and default config.
 - When persistent verbose is off, volatile verbose is generated (`/dev/acc/acc-daemon-*.log`).
 - Workaround for Magisk service.sh bug (script not executed)

-**2019.1.24 (201901240)**
-- Additional devices support
-- General fixes & optimizations
-- Generate power_supply log in the background.
-- Enable charging after stopping accd (acc --daemon stop).
-- More accurate encrypted data detection